How Missing RLS Nearly Killed an Event Ticketing Startup

 USING (auth.uid() = user_id);

 It took about 4 hours to properly secure all tables.
-Four hours of work that I'd been putting off for six months.
+Four hours of work that had been put off for six months.

 The Enterprise Deal

 The technical lead's report to her team was not favorable.
-They had concerns about our security practices.
-We had to do a full security review, bring in an external auditor, and provide documentation of our security processes.
+They had concerns about the platform's security practices.
+The startup had to do a full security review, bring in an external auditor, and provide documentation of their security processes.

 The deal almost fell through.
-We only saved it by being completely transparent about what happened and what we changed.
+The team only saved it by being completely transparent about what happened and what changed.
 The whole process took three months.

-The hidden cost: That three-month delay in closing the deal cost us roughly $45,000 in potential revenue, not to mention the $8,000 we spent on the security audit.
+The hidden cost: That three-month delay in closing the deal cost the startup roughly $45,000 in potential revenue, not to mention the $8,000 spent on the security audit.
 The "time saved" by skipping RLS was negative.

 Notifying Existing Customers

 But most appreciated the honesty.
 The customer who found the issue?
-She became an advocate after seeing how we handled it.
+She became an advocate after seeing how the company handled it.

 Security Is Product

-I used to think of security as separate from product work.
+The founder used to think of security as separate from product work.
 Something to add later.
-Now I understand that security IS the product.
-If your app isn't secure, it doesn't matter how many features it has.
+Now the team understands that security IS the product.
+If the app isn't secure, it doesn't matter how many features it has.

 RLS First, Features Second

-Now, whenever I create a new table in Supabase, the very first thing I do is enable RLS and write policies.
-Before I write any application code.
+Now, whenever the team creates a new table in Supabase, the very first thing they do is enable RLS and write policies.
+Before any application code.
 It's part of the schema design, not an afterthought.

 Test What You Assume

-I assumed my client-side filtering was sufficient.
-I never tested it.
-Now, I have automated tests that specifically try to access other users' data.
+The team assumed client-side filtering was sufficient.
+They never tested it.
+Now, they have automated tests that specifically try to access other users' data.
 If they succeed, the test fails.

 Advice for Other Founders

-If you're using Supabase (or any similar platform), please learn from my mistake:
+If you're using Supabase (or any similar platform), please learn from this startup's mistake:

 1. Enable RLS on day one.
 Before you have users.
 Before you have data.
 Make it part of your initial setup.